 After arriving in the Netherlands it is always necessary to report within 72 hours at the Immigration Department.
 The Dutch immigration law is strict.
 This means that if you break the rules of the visa (such as working while this is not allowed) you will have to leave the Netherlands and be heavily fined.
 It will also mean exclusion of future entrance.

 Tio expects students to have third party liability insurance as well as health insurance.
 EU/EEA students can study at Tio based on insurance taken out in their home country.
 Tio will organise the required insurance for non-EU/EEA students.

 For more information on student insurance please visit Tio’s partner in insurance matters: aon.nl.

 Prior to the academic year the welcome days will take place.
 The welcome days are all about meeting your fellow students, getting to know the city and student society Cognatio, getting a look behind the scenes at businesses in the industry and, above all, having a good time.
-The welcome days are held from 28 August to 1 September 2017.
+The welcome days are held late August.

 This factsheet contains all the info you need for studying at Tio.